 You are here

-Navigate: Advanced Budgeting I Pilot Course was offered in Fall 2016
+Navigate: Advanced Budgeting I course will be offered in Fall 2017

 Location: Wolverine Tower

-The Navigate: Advanced Budgeting I pilot course is recommended for research administrators:
+The Navigate: Advanced Budgeting I course is recommended for research administrators:

 - is recommended for intermediate research administrators with two (2) or more years of on-the-job experience